 盧悅穎 Joyce Lo

-Joyce Lo obtained her Bachelor Degree in Arts in Music Composition and Master Degree in Visual Arts in Art Administration from HKBU.
-She began learning handbell with Ms. Emily Li during her undergraduate studies and soon became a member of Hong Kong Baptist Univesity Handbell Choir.
-Joyce had performed extensively and served as a committee member of the choir.
-She then joined Gloves Handbell in 2007 and participated in different handbell events and concerts.
-Joyce is currently the chairperson of Gloves.
+Joyce Lo obtained her Bachelor Degree in Arts in Music Composition and Master Degree in Visual Arts in Art Administration from the Hong Kong Baptist University (HKBU).
+She began learning handbell with Ms. Emily Li during her undergraduate studies and soon joined HKBU Handbell Choir as a ringer and committee member.
+Lo performed extensively and also organized various performances in which laid the foundation for her future development in handbell music.
+Joyce then joined Gloves Handbell in 2007 and actively performed on both local and overseas stages.
+In 2015, Lo became the conductor and is currently the chairperson of Gloves.

 張佩霞 Peony Cheung